MARudnicki/Assignment/README.md

 http://localhost:8080/tg-sg-api/swagger-ui.html

-Resources have been secured with OAuth secutiry.
+Resources have been secured with OAuth securiry.
 Please pass in below token as Authorisation header.

 VGdBZG1pbjphc3NpZ25tZW50